jiyauppal/face-mask-detector/README.md

 ## Introduction
 -A real-time detector to check weather a person in the frame is wearing a mask or not.</br>
--We first detect the face of the person from the image or video file.</br>
+-We first detect the face of the person from the image or video file and live camera.</br>
 -We then process the face and predict the results using a face mask detector.</br> -The face mask detector model used is based on TensorFlow.</br>